Houses in Multiple Occupation (HMOs)

 - contravened any housing or landlord and tenant legislation.

-In practice, this means that the Council may require a Criminal Records Bureau (CRB) check as well as considering any information on its own records.
+In practice, this means that the Council may require a Disclosure and Barring Service (DBS) check as well as considering any information on its own records.

 The Council must make judgement on whether any person who is to be involved in the management of the HMO.
 This includes: